ICArmenian-Mycologists/ICArmenian-Mycologists.github.io-v1/_posts/2021-07-03_ICAM_goes_to_armenia.md

 {%
   include figure.html
   image="images/007.jpg"
-  height="100%"
+  caption="An AR experience through the hiking app AR Trails" height="100%"
 %}
-An AR experience through the hiking app AR Trails

 The cool and humid forest was exploding with life, and we found a broad diversity of lichens and mushrooms.
 The forest was mostly composed of mainly oriental beech trees.
 We were finding some mushrooms, but we all were aching to find more.
 Turns out the country had been experiencing some dry weeks before we got there.